-Located at the top of these hills, which are the highest points in the city, are miradouros or viewpoints.
+Located at the top of these hills, the highest points in the city, are miradouros or viewpoints.
 These unique viewpoints are a great way to experience Lisbon from above.
-Did you know that many consider Lisbon to be one of the most beautiful cities in Europe?
+Did you know many consider Lisbon one of Europe’s most beautiful cities?
+I know I do.

-While the views are great, many of these miradouros feature gardens, mature trees, and small kiosks (quiosques de refresco) offering drinks and snacks.
-Whether you visit one of these viewpoints or all nine, you will gain a new appreciation of the beauty of Lisbon.
+While the views are incredible, many miradouros feature gardens, mature trees, and small kiosks (quiosques de refresco) offering drinks and snacks.

 1 – Miradouro do Castelo de São Jorge

-As you walk along the castle walls, you can see many of Lisbon’s top sights.
-This includes the 25th of April Bridge, Tagus River, Commerce Square (Praça do Comércio), and Rossio Square (Praça Dom Pedro IV).
-Opposite the castle is Bairro Alto and the Carmo Convent.
-You can even seen Belém in the distance.
-If you only have time for one viewpoint in Lisbon, this is it.
+You can see many of Lisbon’s top sights along the castle walls, including the 25th of April Bridge, Tagus River, Commerce Square (Praça do Comércio), and Rossio Square (Praça Dom Pedro IV).

 2 – Miradouro de São Pedro de Alcântara

-While the view is great, the actual viewpoint is a wonderful place to relax.
-At the viewpoint you will find plenty of benches, shady trees, a fountain, a garden, statues, and a map of Lisbon.
+While the view is great, the viewpoint is a wonderful place to relax.
+There are plenty of benches, shady trees, a fountain, a garden, statues, and a map of Lisbon.

 While this viewpoint can get busy, especially for sunset and on weekends, there is plenty of space for everyone.
-Miradouro de São Pedro de Alcântara is also great at night when the city is lit up.
+I enjoy visiting Miradouro de São Pedro de Alcântara at night to view all the city lights below.

 3 – Miradouro do Elevador de Santa Justa

-Located at the top of the lift are two viewing platforms.
-While you can peak through the fence from the entry-level platform for free, I recommend purchasing a €1.50 ticket to access the top-floor viewing platform.
+Two viewing platforms are located at the top of the lift.
+While you can peek through the fence from the entry-level platform for free, I recommend purchasing a €1.50 ticket to access the top-floor viewing platform.

 The unobstructed views of Baixa below you and São Jorge Castle perched high above are some of the best in the city.